a-r-m-i-n/ddev-for-typo3-extensions/README.md

 - Docker Compose
 - DDEV

-Also an internet connection is required, to fetch containers and packages.
+Also, an internet connection is required, to fetch containers and packages.
 Once the environment is installed, no internet connection is required anymore.